Why are p-values uniformly distributed?

 while(q > 0.1){

-## If each observation is between decile q-1 and q
+## Then annotate if each t is between decile q-1 and q

 q = q - 0.1